Consensys/orchestrate-node/examples/README.md

 Run the following examples in the order displayed in this page:

-1. Prepare for transactions examples
+1. Prepare Orchestrate environment
-1. Await for transactions examples
+2. Consume transactions
-1. Create and send smart contract transactions examples
+3. Deploy new smart contract
-1. Create and send value transaction example
+4. Send raw transactions
+5. Send contract transactions (to the deployed smart contract)
+6. Send one time key transactions
+7. Send private transactions (deploy a new private contract)
+8. Transfer value (ETH transfer)
+9. Search for sent transactions and get their status

 ### Prepare environment